What is shared ownership?

-If you are a Shared Owner and want to sell, you need to let the Housing Association or Local Authority know.
-Like staircasing, the price you sell your home for will be based on the market value at the time and needs to be valued by an independent valuer.
+If you are a shared owner and wish to sell your home, you’ll need to inform your landlord of your intention.
+As with staircasing, the price you sell your home for will be based on the market value at the time and needs to be valued by an independent valuer.

-You need to gain our approval of the valuation and you are responsible for the costs involved in selling your home.
+You’ll need to gain your landlord’s approval of the valuation and you are responsible for the costs involved in selling your home.
 Like any home, the value can rise and fall along with changes in the housing market.